rbrush/kite-apps/README.md

 ## Kite Apps
-Kite Apps is a prescriptive approach for writing, deploying and managing applications based on Hadoop and Kite.
-Developers use a simple fluent-style API to schedule jobs and define Kite views as inputs and outputs.
-This library handles all scheduling work for the developer, generating Oozie coordinators and workflows to satisfy the described schedule.
+Kite Apps is a prescriptive approach for writing, deploying and managing applications on Hadoop and Kite.
+Developers use a simple fluent Java API to schedule Crunch or Spark jobs, wiring them to Kite views as inputs and outputs.
+This library handles all scheduling work, generating and deploying the needed Oozie coordinators, workflows, and application libraries itself.

+This library is still maturing and may be subject to non-passive changes.
+It has been tested on CDH 5.4.

 ## Writing a Kite Application
 Users of this library work with two major concepts: